 Deep POV: Feminine heels clicked on the hard linoleum behind him.
 Jason swiveled in his seat.
 The lanky blond-from-a-box strode across the room towards the bar.
 Little early in the day for that much cleavage.
 He tipped his beer to his lips.
 But who was he to judge.
 (46 words)

-I removed the word “watched” which adds distance for readers.
-I removed the words “he thought” because in Deep POV the internal dialogue is woven seamlessly into the narrative.
-I did reword the first two sentences, but used the same number of words to put into Deep POV rather than a more distant third POV.
+This example removes the telling, the author voice, and the thought tags, and comes in slightly under the original word count.
 The differences between Deep POV and a more distant POV can be subtle, but the second example puts the reader in the story with the character rather than placed in the role of observer.

 Been told you should learn Deep Point Of View?
 Had an editor or critique partner tell you to “go deeper” with the emotions in your fiction?
 Looking for a community of writers seeking to create emotional connections with readers?
-Check out the Free Resource Hub and then join the Going Deeper With Emotions In Fiction Facebook group.
+Join the Going Deeper With Emotions In Fiction Facebook group.

 Comments (3)